Your #1 resource for transportation information & options to make getting into and around the District easier than ever.

 The District of Columbia does not require that meter fees be paid on District holidays.

-* Note: Inauguration Day falls on Sunday, January 20, 2013, and is a legal public holiday for the purpose of pay and leave for employees schedule to work on that day.
+Note: Inauguration Day will fall on January 20, 2017, and that is a legal public holiday for the purpose of pay and leave for employees scheduled to work on that day.
 When January 20 of any such year falls on a Sunday, the next succeeding day selected for the public observance of the inauguration of the President shall be a legal public holiday for all employees scheduled to work on that day.
-The “in-lieu-of” provisions in section 1222 - Determining Holidays, of Chapter 12, Hours of Work, Legal Holidays and Leave, are not applicable to Inauguration Day.
+The “in-lieu-of” provisions in section 1222 – Determining Holidays, of Chapter 12, Hours of Work, Legal Holidays and Leave, are not applicable to Inauguration Day.

-** Note: The legal public holiday for Washington’s Birthday is Sunday, February 17, 2013.
-By law, when the holiday falls on a Sunday, it is observed on the following Monday.
+Note: By law, when the holiday falls on a Sunday, it is observed on the following Monday.
+When it falls on a Saturday, by law, it is observed on the previous Friday.